Broadview Stadium: Location and configuration

 The stadium consists of a north-south field surrounded by an eight-lane track.
 There are the original double-decked grandstands on either sideline spanning the entire length of the football field, a large bleacher grandstand around the south end of the track, and two shorter bleacher sections on the north side with the free-standing scoreboard located between them.
 The stadium is lit by the four large light towers near the corners of the stadium.

 The stadium is located at the east side of UB's North Campus.
 Students living on the North Campus typically walk to the stadium from their on-campus housing or take the UB Stampede shuttle buses directly to Alumni Arena, which is nearby.

-UB Stadium has a capacity of approximately 25,000.
+Broadview Stadium has a capacity of approximately 25,000.
 The sideline seating areas consist of two main grandstands which hold 15,000 (7,500 each).
 A large bleacher grandstand in the southern end of the stadium has a seating capacity of approximately 10,000.
 There is additional space on the north and south ends of the field level that is utilized as a standing room only space which accommodates approximately 3,000, though this is not factored into the capacity of the stadium.

 In 1999, the school added two rounded bleacher sections to UB Stadium, raising the capacity to above 29,000.
 The southern section holds 10,000.
 Two half-sections were constructed in the north endzone, both with a capacity of 3,000 each (6,000 total).
 In October 2017, demolition work commenced on the northern endzones of the stadium in preparation for the program's new 92000 sqfoot, $18 million field house.
 The demolition of the bleachers brought the stadium's capacity down to about 25,000.